 The pandemic boosted demand for remote banking services even more.
 Cashless and contactless transactions are becoming increasingly popular.
 The number of new mobile banking users increased by 200 percent in early 2020.

 The mobile banking industry is expected to grow at a CAGR of 12.2 percent from 2019 to 2026, reaching $1,824.7 million.
-Nearly a third of the world’s population is said to use banking apps, which implies that 23% of the population is still untouched, therefore banking mobile app development financial services have a lot of potential.
+Nearly a third of the world’s population is said to use banking apps.
+This implies that 23% of the population is still untouched, therefore banking mobile app development financial services have a lot of potential.

 This post is for you if you’re thinking about mobile banking app development for yourself.
 If you doubt the feasibility of such solutions, let’s have a look at the following features and benefits of mobile banking apps.